emrichmp/rmb_api/dev_plan.md

 ## To do
 [X] - make update route work
-[] - impliment user sessions controller
+[] - figure out model relationships and impliment them along with the review and user models [] - figure out how to do user sessions
-[] - impliment reviews model and have it below to users and bootcamps